db

 • Counter operation, increase or decrease column values, similar to update but all specified columns except primary key will be incremented, use negative value to decrease the value.

-If no options.updateOps object specified or no 'incr' operations are provided then all columns with type 'counter' will use the update op incr, i.e. all counters will be incremented by the provided number
+If no options.ops object specified or no 'incr' operations are provided then all columns with type 'counter' will use the update op incr, i.e. all counters will be incremented by the provided number

-Note: The record must exist already for SQL databases, for DynamoDB and Elasticsearch a new record will be created if it does not exist yet.
-To disable upsert pass noupsert in the options.
+Note: The record must exist already for SQL databases without UPSERT support, for DynamoDB and Elasticsearch a new record will be created if it does not exist yet.

 Parameters: